phptuts/codingwithnoah/summer-camp/day-4/robot/index.md

 ## Instructions

-1) Take the metal bar place it next to motor like the picture.
+1) Take a metal bar place it next to motor like the picture.
 Be sure that the plastic circle is on the side of the metal piece.

 ![step 1](/images/summer-camp/day-4/robot/step_1.jpg)